jkole822/jkole822/README.md

 💼 Solutions Engineer
 💻 JavaScript Developer
 👓 Science Background
-🌱 Currently enrolled in the Ohio State University Full-stack Web Development Bootcamp.
+🌱 Alumni of the Ohio State University Full-stack Web Development Bootcamp.
 (Completion 4/21)

 ### Technology Stack
 #### Click to be directed to the website/documentation